Close

 • What milestones need to be met?

-This step is to ensure you and your team all have shared expectations before you get started.
+This step ensures you and your team have shared expectations before you get started.
 If you think you’re getting too caught up in the minutiae, you aren’t.
-Digging that deep is more than worth it, as it improves your team’s alignment.
+Strategic planning frameworks can help, too!

-Grab your coffee and get your power cable, because it’s go-time.
-This is where you and your team will roll up your sleeves and start conquering project tasks with your project plan as your guide.
-In this stage, you’ll need to:
+Grab your coffee and get your power cable because it’s go-time.
+Stage 3 is where you and your team will roll up your sleeves and start conquering project tasks with your project plan as your guide.
+In the project execution stage, you’ll need to:

 • Allocate necessary resources